 “Watching the organization grow, change, and be a successful and influential voice for mothers and children has given me great pride and amazement,” she said.
 “Eliminating pediatric AIDS is no longer a dream.
 Fighting together, we can make it a reality.”

-This women’s history month, EGPAF celebrates the three women whose determination and bravery started a movement on behalf of HIV-positive mothers and children everywhere.
+This International Women's Day, EGPAF celebrates the three women whose determination and bravery started a movement on behalf of HIV-positive mothers and children everywhere.
 Elizabeth, Susan, and Susie prove there’s no challenge too big for courageous and committed women.